Travellers Fare: Private ownership

 By 1986 the private sector was running the catering at 85 stations, which led to 96 more stations being put under private operation in 1987.

 As a precursor to the privatisation of British Rail, the company was sold to a management buyout team backed by 3i in December 1988.
 It had been bought for £12.5m, and had 270 outlets and around 3,200 employees.
-Travellers Fare Ltd (2184010) had been formed on 27 October 1987.

-It was subsequently acquired in November 1992 by Compass Group for £31.7m, who merged it with their airport, retail and leisure businesses to form Select Service Partner (SSP) in 1997.
+It was subsequently acquired in November 1992 by Compass Group for £31.7m, who merged it with its airport, retail and leisure businesses to form Select Service Partner (SSP) in 1997.
 It stopped trading as Travellers Fare on 4 March 1997.
-Compass sold SSP to two consortia led by EQT AB and Macquarie Bank in 2006 for £1.8bn.
+Compass sold SSP to a consortium led by EQT and Macquarie Bank in 2006 for £1.8 billion.